-The Planning Scheme Area of the KTN NDA is about 447 ha and will accommodate a total population of 119,700 and provide 33,300 job opportunities upon full development.
+The Planning Scheme Area of the KTN NDA is about 447 ha and will accommodate additional population of 114,300 and provide 33,300 job opportunities upon full development.
 The distribution of new housing units in the KTN NDA is around 66:34 in public and private housing developments.

 Capitalising on its strategic location in proximity to the railway link, highways and the existing Boundary Control Points, and respecting the rich natural and ecological resources within the area, the KTN NDA is proposed to be developed as a ‘Mixed Development Node’ with a mix of residential, commercial, research and development (R&D) and agricultural uses as well as retail and services, community and government facilities and land for natural and ecological conservation.